HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/operations/kubernetes_remote_search.md

         |Search collection name|Portal Search Collection|
         |Search collection location|/opt/HCL/AppServer/profiles/prs\_profile/SearchCollections/PortalSearchCollection|

+        !!!note
-        **Note:** The “search collection location” is relative to the remote search container.
+            The “search collection location” is relative to the remote search container.
 Furthermore, one places the collection in the **profile** of the Remote Search server because the profile of the remote search server is persisted.
 One obviously wants the search indexes persisted across restarts.

     2. Use the following parameters to create a Content Source [JCR search collection](../admin-system/srtcfg_jcr_colls.md).